mathomp4/GCCUseBug/README.md

 options:
   -h, --help            show this help message and exit --max-modules MAX_MODULES
-                        Maximum number of modules to create (must be a multiple of 10) --num-subs NUM_SUBS   Number of subroutines per module
+                        Maximum number of modules to create (must be a multiple of 10) (default: 100) --num-subs NUM_SUBS   Number of subroutines per module (default: 10)
 ```

 As can be seen it has two options: